hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 ### Exercise

-Introduction to Voyant Tools and MALLET.
-Begin completing these two tutorials in class: Shawn Graham, Scott Weingart, and Ian Milligan, "[Getting Started with MALLET][39]," *The Programming Historian* and Brian Croxall, "[Comparing Corpora in Voyant Tools][40]" July 18, 2012.
+Introduction to Voyant Tools. **Prior to class**, complete the tutorial by Brian Croxall, "[Comparing Corpora in Voyant Tools][40]," and find historical texts of your own and begin to use Voyant to analyze the texts. **During class**, we will be introduced to MALLET and topic modeling, and you will work on completing the tutorial by Shawn Graham, Scott Weingart, and Ian Milligan, "[Getting Started with MALLET][39]," *The Programming Historian*.

 ### Assignment:

 * **Blog Post #3**.
-Write about the readings and your work with Voyant and MALLET.
-In what ways can we use these tools to analyze historical information?
+Write about the readings and your work with Voyant.
+In what ways can we use such tools to analyze historical information?
 What sort of insights can we anticipate?
-In what ways can we examine Silicon Valley's history through the use of textual analysis?
+Are there limitations in the tool that stand out to you?
+Speculate on how we might examine Silicon Valley's history through the use of textual analysis?
 The post is due by **Saturday October 11 at midnight**.
 * Discussion questions posted to the course blog by **Sunday October 12 at midnight**.

 ### Recommended: